 The Etruscan Alphabet

-By simplifying things a bit, we could say that the appearance of the Euboean, and consequently the Etruscan alphabets, that could be described as a mixture of what we know today as the Greek and Latin alphabets.
+By simplifying things a bit, we could say that the appearance of the Euboean, and consequently the Etruscan alphabets, could be described as a mixture of what we know today as the Greek and Latin alphabets.

 For example, while most of the Greek alphabets used the letter ”Π” to depict the sound of ”p,” the Etruscans wrote that letter in a way that was closer to today’s shape of ”P,” paving the way for the formation of what we know today as ”P” and ”p” in English.